theguythatmakesstuff/ScratchEverywhere-ps3-port/README.md

 ### Get up and running for Vita

 > [!NOTE]
-> Scratch Everywhere! for PS Vita is also on [VitaDB](https://www.rinnegatamante.eu/vitadb/#/info/1320), so you can just download it there and keep it updated that way!
+> Scratch Everywhere! for PS Vita is also on [VitaDB](https://www.rinnegatamante.eu/vitadb/#/info/1320), so you can just download it directly from your Vita using VitaDB Downloader!
+Do note however, the build on VitaDB might be a few versions behind.

 Download the `scratch-vita.vpk` file from the releases tab or [nightly build](https://nightly.link/ScratchEverywhere/ScratchEverywhere/workflows/nightly-vita/main/Scratch%20Everywhere!%20Vita%20Nightly.zip), transfer it over to the Vita's storage, and install it using VitaShell on your Vita.